-There is nothing quite as easy or delicious as grilled pork tenderloin.
-This Dry Rub Sweet Barbecue Pork Tenderloin is easy enough for a weeknight meal and fancy enough for company!!
-You can prepare the dry rub ahead of time.
-You can apply the rub ahead of time and refrigerate 2 hours to overnight.
+There is nothing quite as easy or delicious as Grilled Pork Tenderloin.
+This dry rub sweet barbecue Grilled Pork Tenderloin is easy enough for a weeknight meal and fancy enough for company!!
+A little advance preparation can make this recipe super easy and quick.
+You can prepare the dry rub ahead and apply the rub to the pork tenderloin.
+Refrigerate two hours up to overnight.
 This is the star of the meal so the sides should be kept simple and tasty.
-My Green Bean Bacon Bundles and Skillet German Potato Salad would complement this perfectly!!!
+My Green Bean Bacon Bundles and Skillet German Potato Salad complement this recipe perfectly!!!

 I have always found pork tenderloin easy to cook with.
 It is a consistently tender flavorful cut of pork.
 Happy grilling my food loving friends!!

 Other pork recipes you will love!

 - Crock Pot Pork Tenderloin with Balsamic Sauce

 - Barbecue Pork Topped Gouda Mac N Cheese

 - Easy Honey Garlic Pork Chops

 This post was originally published October 14, 2016 and was republished June 26, 2019 with new content.Print

 A quick and easy recipe for dry rubbed pork tenderloin with helpful grilling tips for making it flavorful and juicy.

 - Yield: 4 servings 1x